Duet3D/wiki-content/User_manual/Machine_configuration/robot_types.md

 # 4 axis palletized robot

-The endpoint's horizontal orientation is ensured by mechanical parallelogram (often two connected parallelograms) based parallel arms, which are differently implemented.
+The endpoint's horizontal orientation is ensured by mechanical parallelogram (often two connected parallelograms) based parallel arms.
+ABB IRB 460, EEZYbotARM (thingiverse 1454048), MK2 plus (thingiverse 2520572) and R290 3 axis are constructions following this principle.

 Advantages and disadvantes probably are
 * higher stiffness and precision than a pure serial scara, probably higher payload